What is Mindfulness-Based Stress Reduction (MBSR)?

-What can MBSR do for me?
+What can Mindfulness-Based Stress Reduction do for me?

 The program can train your attention to help you cultivate self-awareness, which allows you to make more fully reasoned out and wise decisions in your day-to-day life.
 You are invited to incorporate mindfulness into your routine, which will also help you be more aware of the present and focus on it.
-These strategies help you avoid rumination, either on the past or on the future.
+These strategies help you avoid rumination, either on the past or the future.
 You can learn to respond to stress, rather than reacting to it.
 You can also change your habitual reactivity patterns.

 Kabat-Zinn also created the program to try to change people's focus from a narrative of the self where "I" and "me" are emphasized constantly.
 The question "Who am I?" is far more important than the answer.

 MBSR can not cure diseases.
 It is meant to be a complementary aid to traditional medical treatments or an aid to your life.
 It also should not be used in lieu of psychological treatment from professionals, only in tandem with it.
 It can be used for those suffering from chronic pain, often in oncology units.
-Before starting an MBSR course, please check with your doctor if you are hoping to use it as a complement to their prescribed treatment.
+Before starting an MBSR course, please check with your doctor if you are hoping to use the program as a complement to their prescribed treatment.

 What does an MBSR course look like?